Skip the main content if you do not want to read it as the next section.

 How much salt is too much?

-An adult should eat no more than 6g of salt a day, but most of us eat much more than this.
+An adult should eat no more than 6g of salt a day, but most of us eat much more than this - the latest data shows we’re consuming around 8g a day.
+Although current intake is down from 8.5g in 2011 and 8.8g in 2005/2006 it’s still too high.

-Most of the salt we eat every day is "hidden".
-Roughly 80% of the salt we eat is hiding in processed foods like bread, biscuits and breakfast cereals, and prepared ready meals or takeaways.
-Only 20% comes from the salt we add while cooking or at the table.
+Most of the salt we eat every day is ‘hidden’ which means it’s already in processed foods like bread, biscuits and breakfast cereals, and prepared ready meals or takeaways.
+This ‘hidden’ salt accounts for around 75% of the salt we eat, only 25% comes from the salt we add while cooking or at the table.

 What salt levels mean

-By reading the food label, you can see if a food is low, medium or high in salt (do not confuse with sodium, see below):
+By reading food labels, you can see if a food is low, medium or high in salt (do not confuse with sodium, see below):

 What sodium levels mean